-The publication, entitled Daily Intraperitoneal Administration of Rosiglitazone Does Not Improve Lung Function or Alveolarization in Preterm Rabbits Exposed to Hyperoxia, was aimed at testing the efficacy of three types of Thiazolidenoides (TZN) in preterm rabbits with bronchopulmonary dysplasia.
+The publication, entitled Daily Intraperitoneal Administration of RGZ Does Not Improve Lung Function or Alveolarization in Preterm Rabbits Exposed to Hyperoxia, was aimed at testing the efficacy of three types of Thiazolidenoides (TZN) in preterm rabbits with bronchopulmonary dysplasia.

 About the study

 Bronchopulmonary dysplasia (BPD) is a condition that affects 35% of infants born within less than 28 weeks of gestational age and is the main comorbidity of preterm birth.
 It is caused by the fact that extremely premature infants often require positive pressure ventilation and supplemental oxygen in the first days of life, which can cause unwanted damage to their immature lungs.
 Over the past few years there have been advances in neonatal care, such as prenatal steroids, noninvasive ventilation techniques, and well-targeted supplemental oxygen levels.
 However, BPD remains the main comorbidity associated with preterm birth.

 Previous research had shown that TZDs have the ability to attenuate alveolar simplification in postnatal rodent hyperoxia.
 The reason is that these drugs are peroxisome proliferator-activated receptor γ (PPARγ) agonists, involved in lung development and injury/repair processes.
 For this reason, the team led by G. Aquila wanted to focus on the evaluation of three types of TZD: RGZ, pioglitazone, and DRF-2546, to test whether it was also effective in preterm rabbits.

 In this study, for the TZDs in vitro assays, the team investigated:

 - Epithelial permeability

 The role of our ready-to-use kits in the permeability assay